Macco Law Group, LLP

 In the case of eviction, the automatic stay can temporarily halt the eviction process, but the landlord can still file a motion to lift the stay and proceed with the eviction if they have a valid reason, such as endangerment to other tenants or damage to the property.
 Similarly, in the case of a foreclosure, the automatic stay can temporarily halt the foreclosure process, but the lender can file a motion to lift the stay and proceed with the foreclosure if the debtor is not able to catch up on their payments or negotiate a repayment plan.

-It’s important to consult with a local bankruptcy lawyer from Macco Law Group, LLP to determine if Chapter 7 bankruptcy is the right option for your situation and to explore other potential options for addressing your housing-related debts.
+It’s important to consult with a local bankruptcy lawyer from Macco & Corey P.C. to determine if Chapter 7 bankruptcy is the right option for your situation and to explore other potential options for addressing your housing-related debts.

 Chapter 7 Bankruptcy Can Provide a Fresh Start